RJAIN-27/SlackBot-CSC510/Bot.md

 ##### Refinement in Use Case 2:
 The precondition for this use case has been changed from user requiring a LIBRA token to User needing a valid slack authorization.
 Another alternate flow has been added to account for the specified target variable not being present in the user's dataset.

+##### Future Implementation
+We will develop the use case to process the data for statistical tests as well.

 ### Use Case 3: Know about a Library/API <!--Bot renders description for library/API that is requested by the user-->
 ```
 1 Preconditions: User must have valid authorization to use the slack channel.